 Client

-I relied on Arwes and ApexCharts to have something a minimum beautiful!
+I relied on Arwes and ApexCharts to achieve a visually appealing design.

 Server